ROMANIA(N) IN A NUTSHELL

 Institutul Cultural Român, cod fiscal (CIF) 15726657, address:

 Conditions for the withdrawal from the course:

-• No credits are reimbursed after the ending of the first week.
+• No reimbursement shall be made after the ending of the first week.

 The Romanian Cultural Institute does not assume responsibility for granting visas in the case of the non-EU citizens that apply for a visa in order to participate to the Romanian Language Classes in Bucharest.